Skip to main content

 Teaching and learning will take place via a major conceptual design project.
 Students will be given the opportunity to evidence their work using a variety of traditional media and tools including Computer-Aided Design and Manufacture (CAD and CAM) including computer modelling, laser cutting and 3D printing.

 Methods of assessment: Students will be given the opportunity to gain up to 20 credits towards NCEA Level 3.
-Students will be assessed against the following Achievement Standards, with final assessment being based 100% on course work:
+Students will be assessed against the following Achievement Standards, with final assessment being based 100% on course work.

 Achievement Standards: